dharm-kapadia/1source-go/README.md

   -c             1Source API Endpoint to query contracts by contract_id -p             1Source API Endpoint to query parties by party_id

-  -t             1Source API Endpoint to propose a contract from a JSON file
+  -cp            1Source API Endpoint to PROPOSE a contract from a JSON file -cc            1Source API Endpoint to CANCEL a proposed contract by contract_id -ca            1Source API Endpoint to APPROVE a proposed contract by contract_id -cd            1Source API Endpoint to DECLINE a proposed contract by contract_id
 ```

 The '-t' command line parameter specifies the application TOML configuration file and is required, even if no other command line parameters are included.

-The default TOML configuration file is called 'configuration.toml' and is included in the respoitory.
+The default TOML configuration file is called 'configuration.toml' and is included in the repository.

 ```
 1source-go> ./1source -t configuration.toml